deryakarl/Quantum-Secure-Crypto-Wallet/README.md

 Here is scientific paper behind the project : https://arxiv.org/abs/1902.05214 ( Smart Contracts meets quantum Cryptography ).
 Whitepaper of the project will be added soon.

 Currently project is open to collaborate with the people, teams and communities.
-We consider Qunicorn (qunicorn.co.uk) wallet as public good for future of the data security.
+We consider Qunicorn (https://qunicorn.co.uk/projects) wallet as public good for future of the data security.
 We are applying for grants and looking for investors to put product the market.